Wall St climbs as investors hold out for recovery; Nasdaq at 3-month high

 The three indexes have rallied more than 30% from March lows on unprecedented stimulus, but gains have been capped this month as traders digest mixed headlines on progress in developing a coronavirus vaccine.

-"We don't expect very big gains from here, but we don't expect a downward trend either," said Simona Gambarini, markets economist at Capital Economics in London.

-"As the lockdowns are eased and the coronavirus epidemic is brought under control in more and more countries, some recovery in the economy is already factored into the equity prices."
+Moderna Inc's MRNA.O Chief Executive Officer said a best-case scenario would see them filing for an approval for their potential COVID-19 vaccine by end 2020 or early 2021, days after announcing promising data from a very small early-stage trial.

-U.S. Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell said on Tuesday the government and the central bank were considering more steps to ensure the worst-hit areas of the economy received adequate support.
+Meanwhile, U.S. Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell have said the government and the central bank were considering more steps to ensure the worst-hit areas of the economy received adequate support.

 All eyes are now on the minutes from the Fed's latest policy meeting expected at 2 p.m.
 ET or 1800 GMT.